 Although it sounds contradictory, here's a hard truth about business: If you want your company to succeed, it first has to fail.

 But here's the thing: Failure is scary.
-If you want your business to embrace it, therefore, you'll need to condition it to be as comfortable with falling down as it is with standing tall.
+If you want your business to embrace it, therefore, you'll need to condition the company to be as comfortable with falling down as it is with standing tall.
 Doing so starts with rewiring your brain, according to Keuilian.

 Another good idea is doing things in your personal life that make you uncomfortable, the idea being: If you get used to failure outside of the business, you'll also become more comfortable with failure inside the business.

 "I like to attempt six-week 'challenges' that force me to do something physical that I'm not comfortable with.
-I can lift weights all day long, but when it comes to running or hiking I'm like a fish out of water," Keuilian concludes.
+I can lift weights all day long, but when it comes to running or hiking, I'm like a fish out of water," Keuilian admits.
 "It's that exact fear that pushed me to run a full marathon, and it's that fear that motivated me to sign up for my friend Jesse Itzler's latest hiking challenge -- nine consecutive climbs to the peak of a Utah mountain in just 30 hours.
 These challenges rewire your brain not to back down in the face of possible failure.
-When you learn to embrace failure rather than run away from it, you discover the answers you need to build your empire, and you develop the resolve to overcome anything in your way."More Tips:https://www.entrepreneur.com/article/317435Questions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.
+When you learn to embrace failure rather than run away from it, you discover the answers you need to build your empire, and you develop the resolve to overcome anything in your way."More Tips:https://www.entrepreneur.com/article/317435Questions, Comments, Suggestions?Contact Successful Meetings with your "How To" ideas.